nightblade9/RapidWeb/README.md

 Open the source project and press F5 in VS Code; it should run and show the dashboard.

-Browse to `/admin/HealthCheck` and verify that the database connection check shows `Successful`.
+Browse to `/admin/HealthCheck` and verify that the database and API connection checks shows `Successful`.

+Note that, even though they're separate projects, the API and UI respond to the same port.

 Note that we're currently using SQLite to simplify deployment.